gorj00/Angular-Projects/README.md

 - **keywords:**
   - composing of customer-related stats filters, the result is sorted and logged into the console,
-  - Reactive forms – FormBuilder, FormGroum, FormControl, FormArray,
+  - Reactive forms – FormBuilder, FormGroup, FormControl, FormArray,
   - NgPrime UI library

 ## #3 USD Converter (ENG and CZE)